 - Verifying invoices & payments

-When you’re purchasing for a large, multi-outlet or an enterprise operation, following these steps will help you do a better job.
+When you’re purchasing for a large, multi-outlet or enterprise operation, following these steps will help you do a better job.
 Select better vendors, serve better food, and keep your food cost down.
 And you’ll do it all without fumbling and making costly mistakes.

 1. Outlining Policies & SOPs for F&B Restaurant Purchasing